atno/ExperimentManager/README.md

 Experiment Manager
 =================

-this R package makes simple to version control your quick-and-erratic experiments by keeping a full history of the code script along with the results, console output generated.
+* this R package makes simple to version control your quick-and-erratic experiments by keeping a full history of the code script along with the results and the console outputs.

-You will be able to go back and look at previous experiments, retrieve all the previous result along with the exact code version used to generate it.
+* You will be able to go back and look at previous experiments, retrieve all the results along with the exact code version used to generate them.

-The ideal tool to keep track of your experiments in a Kaggle competition.
+* The ideal tool to keep track of your experiments in a Kaggle competition.

 How to install